Haiti: Foreign aid

 Haiti received more than US$4 billion in aid from 1990 to 2003, including US$1.5 billion from the United States.
 The largest donor is the US, followed by Canada and the European Union.
 In January 2010, following the earthquake, US President Barack Obama promised US$1.15 billion in assistance.
 The European Union pledged more than €400 million (US$616 million).
-Neighboring Dominican Republic has also provided extensive humanitarian aid to Haiti, including the funding and construction of a public university, human capital, free healthcare services in the border region, and logistical support after the 2010 earthquake.
+Dominican Republic provided extensive humanitarian aid, including the funding and construction of a public university, human capital, free healthcare services in the border region, and logistical support after the 2010 earthquake.

 The United Nations states that US$13.34 billion has been earmarked for post-earthquake reconstruction through 2020, though two years after the 2010 quake, less than half of that amount had actually been released.
 As of 2015, the US government has allocated US$4 billion, US$3 billion has already been spent, and the rest is dedicated to longer-term projects.